solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 Node's architecture is fundamentally event-driven and single-threaded.
 This works fine for most web interfaces and servers, but can be seen as a limitation for pure data processing.
 In simple terms, single-threaded means that only a single JavaScript event or function can be on execution at a time.
 Even if you put your code in a Promise-returning function, its synchronous parts are still run sequentially and block the event loop from executing other tasks.
 Luckily, Node.js is still efficient for handling I/O operations such as reading/writing files and handling network traffic.
 These operations are delegated to run by the underlying system (mainly **libuv thread pool**) and thus do not overload Node's main event loop.

 To optimize our Node process, we are going to maximize the performance of parallel I/O operations and also parallelize CPU-bound operations.
 How much of an increase can we expect?
 It's difficult to give a precise prediction, as it largely depends on the use case.
-If numbers must be given, we were able to decrease the processing time of our JSON files from 40 seconds to just 14 seconds by using these techniques.
+In our case, we start with a processing time of **about 40 seconds**.
+Let's see how much we can improve it.

 ## Processing Data Overview